toadmo/toadmo.github.io/_posts/2020-10-29-Passage-HTB-Linux.md

 tags: [red]
 ---

-This is my solution to the HackTheBox Passage Linux box.
+This is my solution to the HackTheBox Passage Linux box, my first HTB writeup!

 # Passage - Linux - 10.10.10.206